Vivek9Chavan/Deep-Learning-Specialization/README.md

 # Deep-Learning-Specialization

-These projects were a part of the 4-course specialization
+These projects were a part of the 5-course specialization offered by Deeplearning.Ai

 This is is a part of the DeepLearning.AI TensorFlow Developer Professional Certificate offered on Coursera.
 All copyrights belong to them.
 I am sharing this work here to showcase the projects I have worked on